forestryio/forestry.io/hugo/content/docs/changelog/2019-11-22-changelog.md

 ---
 authors:
 - team forestry
-date: 2019-11-22
+date: 2019-12-13
-title: 2019/11/22 Changelog
+title: 2019/12/23 Changelog
-summary: "Breadcrumbs in sections, Go modules for Hugo, no more front matter templates overrides \U0001F389 "
+summary: "Breadcrumbs for directory sections, chars limit on text fields, less verbose commits for templates, new Hugo starter and more… \U0001F389 "
 draft: true

 ---
 ## Enhancements

-* All Hugo images are now running Go 1.13, it means if you're using Hugo > 0.58.0 you should now be able to [use Hugo modules](https://gohugo.io/hugo-modules/use-modules/).
-* [**Breadcrumbs** for directory sections](https://portal.productboard.com/forestry/1-forestry-io-roadmap/c/83-improve-navigation-within-sections) ease the navigation between deep nested folders.
+* [Breadcrumbs for directory sections](https://portal.productboard.com/forestry/1-forestry-io-roadmap/c/83-improve-navigation-within-sections) ease the navigation between deep nested folders.
 * [Limit characters on text and textarea fields](https://portal.productboard.com/forestry/1-forestry-io-roadmap/c/81-characters-limit-on-text-and-textarea-fields) is useful to enforce SEO best pratices for instance.
 * We now [check for the front template filename](https://portal.productboard.com/forestry/1-forestry-io-roadmap/c/84-prevent-overriding-front-matter-templates) to prevent overrides.
+* All Hugo images are now running Go 1.13, it means if you're using Hugo > 0.58.0 you should now be able to [use Hugo modules](https://gohugo.io/hugo-modules/use-modules/).

 ### Starters